Should I get an MBA or Master’s in Human Resource Management?

 If you’ve decided to pursue a career in human resource management, you’ve made a wise choice.
-According to the Bureau of Labor Statistics, this field will see steady growth (13%) until the year 2022, with salaries averaging nearly $100,000 in 2012.
+According to the Bureau of Labor Statistics, this field will grow at a rate of 9% from 2016-2026, with salaries averaging more than $113,000 in 2018.

 If you’re absolutely certain you want to pursue human resource management as a career, a master’s in human resource management would serve you well.
 A human resource management degree prepares students for human resource management careers with an intense HR-focused education.

-With classes that span from marketing to accounting, MBA programs provide students with a comprehensive business education.
-An MBA with an HR specialization enables students to choose HR electives, but the education is comprehensive, not HR focused.
-If you’re interested in HR but are also interested in business in general, an MBA with an HR specialization may be a good fit for you.
+With classes spanning everything from marketing to accounting, MBAs provide students with a comprehensive business education.
+An MBA with a specialization in human resource management enables students to choose HR electives, but the education is comprehensive, not HR-focused.
+If you’re interested in HR but are also interested in business in general, an MBA with human resource management specialization may be a good fit for you.

 A master’s in human resource management sets you apart from other candidates.
 If you’re applying for a job within the human resource management field, a master’s in human resources will be viewed positively.
 If you’re applying for a business position outside the HR field, another degree may be a better option.
 Again, it all goes back to your career goals.
 A human resource management degree is ideal if you’re certain you want to work in the field.
 If you’re uncertain, an MBA is a better way to go.